wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

 6. From the list of permissions, select **Login** permission and click **Update**.

     !!! warning
-        This will update the permissions of the role.
+        This updates the permissions of the role.
 Therefore, all the users with the current role will receive login permissions.

 7. Go to **Users and Roles > List > Users**, click on **User Profile**, and update the Email and Mobile of the user.